White Dental Fillings:

 Benefits of White Dental Fillings

-Teeth-Strengthening – Metal fillings don’t expand or contract like amalgam fillings.
-Instead, our white dental fillings remain in place and strengthen your teeth.
+Teeth-Strengthening – White dental fillings don’t expand or contract like amalgam fillings.
+Instead, white dental fillings remain in place and strengthen your teeth.

-Natural Appearance – White mercury-free dental fillings dental fillings match the shade of your other teeth, so they’re almost unnoticeable.
-They’ll look natural, blending in with the rest of your teeth.
+Natural Appearance – White mercury-free dental fillings match the shade of your other teeth, so they’re almost unnoticeable.
+They look completely natural and blend right in, creating a seamless look.

 Cost of White Dental Fillings